San Marcos Growers LogoSan Marcos Growers

 The parentage of this plant is unclear as some list it as hybrid between Echeveria derenbergii and Echeveria runyonii, while others as Echeveria derenbergii and Echeveria setosa hybrid.
 It is noted as a hybrid from Germany in Rudolf (Lorraine) Shultz and Attila Kapitany's Echeveria Cultivars but with uncertain origins and no description.
 There appear to be several very different plants in the trade using this name including plants with green leaves that may also be called 'Kircheriana'.
 Our plants from the Longview Horticulture micropropagation laboratory (tissue culture) in Australia match plants so labeled 'Dondo' in the collection at the Huntington Botanic Garden.
 We have grown this cute small plant since 2011.

-This information about Echeveria 'Dondo' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria 'Dondo' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]